-Repair and Replace Window Crank Handle on Car Door
+How to Repair or Replace the Window Crank Handle on a Car Door

-If your car does not have electric windows then you have a car window crank handle on your door.
-If this handle becomes damaged you can easily fix it without taking your car to the auto mechanic.
+If your car does not have electric windows, then you have car window crank handles on your doors.
+If one of these handles becomes damaged, you can easily fix it without taking your car to the auto mechanic.

 This is easy to do even if you have no mechanical skill at all.
 You likely won't need much in the way of tools either.
 To replace a car window crank you'll likely just need needle nose pliers.

-Actually, just thought of this, if you are really savvy, you might be able to put the new crank on the door shaft (but don't install the clip yet) and roll it all the way up.
+Actually, if you are really savvy, you might be able to put the new crank on the door shaft (but don't install the clip yet) and roll it all the way up.
 Then continue reading below.

 Whatever you do, make sure the window is up.
 If the old crank handle is still intact, take note on what position (one o'clock, two o'clock) the handle is in with the window all the way up.